AdobeDocs/commerce-php/src/pages/developer/components/plugins.md

 }
 ```

 The after methods have access to all the arguments of their observed methods.
-When the observed method completes, Magento passes the result and arguments to the next after method that follows.
+When the observed method completes, the application passes the result and arguments to the next after method that follows.
 If the observed method does not return a result (`@return void`), then it passes a `null` value to the next after method.

 Below is an example of an after method that accepts the `null` result and arguments from the observed `login` method for [`Magento\Backend\Model\Auth`](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Backend/Model/Auth.php):